gonmf/dakilang/README.md

 - _version_ - Print version information.
 - _help_ - Print help information.

-Built-in commands are executed without any trailing `.`, `?` or `!`.
+These commands are executed without any trailing `.`, `?` or `!`.

+### Operator clauses

-There are also **built-in clauses**, that unify with user-specified clauses and perform some form of calculation.
+There are also __built-in clauses__, that unify with user-specified clauses and perform some form of calculation.
 To see why these are important, let's look at a practical example.
 In a language like Prolog, for instance, calculating a number of the Fibonacci sequence may look like:

 ```prolog
 > fib(1, 1).